 Method: Let customers select a small amount of their purchase to donate to a related cause.
 Choice is always a draw for shoppers.
 You could even let them choose the cause they’d like to donate to.
 This adds an additional positive element to the purchase.

+Your conversion rate is an essential glimpse into the current health of your business, as well as what future sales may look like.
 Use these methods to make the most out of your traffic.
 Increasing conversion rates is a constant battle of trial and error.
 None of these methods are magic bullets, but each should give you a lift in conversions.
 Try a few out today and check out the impact on your profits.